stat824/stat824.github.io/content/docs/ms2/subexponential.md

 title: 'Sub-exponential Random Variables'
 weight: 3
 ---
-We consider a class of random variables which we call sub-exponential random variables.
-Sub-exponential variables are allowed to have heavier tails than sub-Gaussian variables.
+We now consider a class of random variables which are allowed to have heavier tails than sub-Gaussian variables.
 To motivate the definition, let us suppose that $X$ has the double exponential or Laplace distribution with parameter 1, so that $\mathbb{P}[|X|\geq t]\leq e^{-t}$ for all $t\geq0.$ The tails of this distribution do not decay as fast as the Gaussian ones.
 This tail behavior is captured by the moment generating function, which is given by

 $$
 \mathbb{E}[e^{\lambda X}]=\frac{1}{1-\lambda^{2}}\leq e^{2\lambda^{2}}\quad\text{for all }|\lambda|<1.